xpack/web-doxygen/website/docs/api/files/src-docparser-h.md

-<p>Searches for section and anchor commands in the input Sections found will be added to the <a href="/web-doxygen/docs/api/classes/sectionmanager">SectionManager</a>.</p>
+Searches for section and anchor commands in the input Sections found will be added to the <a href="/web-doxygen/docs/api/classes/sectionmanager">SectionManager</a>.

-<p>Declaration at line 109 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 2176 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.</p>
+Declaration at line 109 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 2176 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.

 <div class="doxyProgramListing">